PhamXuanKhoa/VGU_OpticalCharacterRecognition/README.md

     git clone https://github.com/minhle-120/VGU_OCR.git
     ```

-3. This will create a new folder named `VGU_OCR`.
+3. This will create a new folder named `VGU_OpticalCharacterRecognition`.
 Navigate into this folder with the command:

     ```bash
-    cd VGU_OCR
+    cd VGU_OpticalCharacterRecognition
     ```

 ### **Step 2: Add Your Gemini API Key**